jlmorgan/node-promise-extras/docs/retry.md

 * `params: RetryParams<T, E>`: Retry params.
   * `backOffRate?: number`: Base back off rate used to compute the delay before the next retry (default `2`).
-  * `errorEquals?: Predicate<E>`: Determines whether or not retries should continue based on the rejected/caught value (default always returns `true`).
+  * `errorEquals?: PredicatePromise<E>`: Determines whether or not retries should continue based on the rejected/caught value (default always returns `true`).
   * `intervalMilliseconds?: number`: Base interval to delay before retrying in milliseconds (default `1000`).
   * `maxAttempts?: number`: Maximum number of retry attempts to make (default `3`).
   * `onRetry?: OnRetry<E>`: Side effect to execute upon each retry attempt (default does nothing; see [OnRetry][]).
+  * `PromiseCtor?: PromiseConstructor`: Optional Promise constructor implementation.
-  * `supplier: Supplier<T>`: Value supplying function to execute for each retry attempt.
+  * `supplier: SupplierPromise<T>`: Value supplying function to execute for each retry attempt.

 ## Return